lightningkite/mirror-kotlin/README.md

 Write an implementation of `MirrorClass<T>` for your special object and place it anywhere you'd like inside your codebase *except* the directory where the normal Mirror files are output.

+## Contributing

+I'm happy for contributions!
+It should be ready-to-build on your own machine, and I'll happily review PRs.

 ## Performance VS Plain Serialization

 ```